 Is a Carpet Patch Strong?

-When we preform a carpet repair our goal is not just for it to last but to leave it stronger that it was before.
-All of your patches are backed by our 100% satisfaction Guarantee and Warranty.
+When we perform a carpet repair our goal is not just for it to last but to leave it stronger that it was before.
+All of your patches are backed by our 100% Satisfaction Guarantee and Warranty.

 Carpet Patching with Carpet from Closet

 Patching carpet requires training, experience, and proper tools to make it look as good as possible.
 Using a Trained Pro will make a huge impact of whether the stain will be visible after the repair is complete.
 With complex repairs you have to think outside of the box to achieve the best results.

 Speaking of thinking outside the box.
 I recently did some repairs on a 10- year-old carpet.
 There was a 5″ X 5″ bleach stain in the main traffic area in the living room.
 The difference in the wear between the living room and behind the door in the closet where I was going to get the carpet was very noticeable.